MonsterSkulls/MonsterSkulls/README.md

 - nsfw skins get hidden for 24 hours, or permanently if we see it repeatedly
 - i hide people often so if im sitting near someone dont assume i know or am talking to them.
 - i also dont know anything about ponytown "territories"/areas so if you see me in like some area "claimed" by a fandom/community dont assume i know whos "claimed" that area. i just like observing people so i wander around areas with a lot of players

+**DNi**: (do not interact)
+- system medicalists
+- users who are anti-endogenic or anti-willogenic
+- users who put "disorder fakers" in their dni
+- users who are BOTH anti-endo and say "fakeclaimers dni" its hypocritical as shit
+- i will say it 1 million times anti-endos Fuck Off.
+- not an exhaustive list or anything i just want to make a point

 <!---
 MonsterSkulls/MonsterSkulls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.